mngduyphuong/mngduyphuong/README.md

-### Hi there, I'm Phuong - A frontend developer 👋
+### Hi there, I'm Phuong - A junior full-stack developer 👋

 - 🌱 I’m currently a Swinburne graduate software engineer
-- 🥅 Goals: Becoming a Full-stack developer asap
 - 📫 How to reach me: You can contact me via my personal Email
-- ⚡ Fun fact: I love playing videogames and programming
 <br />

 ### Languages and Tools: